 Typesetting is Back

-The term “typesetting” might seem a little old.
+The term “typesetting” might sound a little outdated.
 You might think of a Linotype machine with its impossibly large keyboard.
 The truth is typesetting is as modern as ever and getting more sophisticated by the day.
-It will always be needed because typesetting is a specialized skill requiring a practical understanding of how type works.
+It will always be needed in professional settings and should be handled by an expert because it’s a specialized skill.

-Typesetting has become really complex having to compose for multiple viewports.
+Typesetting has become really complex with designers having to compose for multiple viewports.
 Graphic designers for the screen — most designers these days — go to great lengths to get type right for various scenarios.
-That is, until they send their work to production.
+That is, until they send the work to production.

 We have all experienced the design-production volley.
 The design is sent to production to be assembled into code.
 But of course things don’t end there, it gets kicked back in QA.
 Before you know it, the work is stuck bouncing back and forth between production and QA, in the process receiving hundreds of little dents of compromise.
 When the banging stops, one can only hope for “not terrible.”

 The developer + QA model is painful but also really expensive.
-And everyone knows these types of waterfall structures don’t scale very well.
+And everyone knows these types of waterfall structures are incredibly inefficient.

 The modern day typesetter is both designer and programmer.
 They address the needs of typography and design at the code level.
 For Creative, they provide design continuity and typographic perfection.
 For Production, they make production-ready UI code, to spec.

 The work is simply done.
 The project does not get stuck in QA and there is no confusion about the direction.
-There is only translating your designs into code.
+There is only translating the design in code.

-You might be asking “why is he conflating typesetting and UI production?”
-Because UI production without a command of typography results in a project stuck in QA due to unacceptable typography.
+You might be asking “why conflate typesetting and UI production?”
+Because UI production with an understanding of typography results in better quality output.
 Modern UI production should be 95% typesetting.

-I drafted the following list to hopefully articulate some reasons for typesetting.
-Perhaps it will convince some of you to at least consider incorporating typesetting into your existing design and development process.
+Here’s a rough list that hopefully makes a good case for typesetting.
+Perhaps it will convince some to at least consider incorporating it into existing workflows.

 5 Reasons for Modern Typesetting